joemfb/nock.js/README.md

 - *tis* (=): test equality
 - *fas* (/): resolve a tree address

-See http://urbit.org/docs/theory/whitepaper#-syntax-text for an explanation of the naming convention
+See http://urbit.org/docs/theory/whitepaper#-syntax-text for an explanation of the naming convention.

 ###### formulas